KevinWang94/KevinWang94.github.io/_posts/2017-11-08-EasterIsland1.md

 [Collapse](https://www.goodreads.com/book/show/475.Collapse)
 by Jared Diamond (the author of [Guns, Germs, and Steel](https://www.goodreads.com/book/show/1842.Guns_Germs_and_Steel)).
 As you've probably guessed, Easter Island is one of the historical collapses he discusses.
-In his telling, it's classic story of environmental exploitation and perhaps human hubris.
+In his telling, it's a classic story of environmental exploitation and perhaps human hubris.
 On this isolated island, the people cleared the trees, harpooned the porpoises, and over-hunted the birds.
 And all while expending massive effort in the construction of these fabulous stone statues, with individual chiefs constantly seeking